JirkaKrivanek/inject/doc/factory.md

 }
 ```

-The injected factory is exactly that instance which was used for the injection.
+The injected factory is exactly that one instance which was used for the injection.
-So no factory clash and multiple factories are still supported.
+So no factory clash and multiple factories will work as expected.

 ## Merging factories

 More complex projects can easily consist of multiple independent libraries delivered
-without the source code.
+without the source code, each of them setting up its own factory (adding its module classes).

 To be able to use it effectively, the multiple factories can be merged into one other
 factory which then serves instances of all former (merged) factories.